PART TIME and NON EXEMPT

 Community Overcoming Relationship Abuse (CORA), is the only agency in San Mateo County providing crisis intervention and supportive services to survivors of domestic violence and their children, seeks a Relief Crisis Counselor to provide crisis intervention, needs assessment and supportive counseling to callers on our 24-hour domestic violence hotline, and provide emergency telephonic response to residents of San Mateo County following a referral from law enforcement.

-This position provides crisis intervention, needs assessment and supportive counseling to callers on our 24-hour domestic violence hotline, and provides emergency telephonic response to residents of San Mateo County following a referral from law enforcement.
+This position provides crisis intervention, needs assessment and supportive counseling to callers on the domestic violence hotline, as well as provides emergency telephonic response to residents of San Mateo County following a referral from local law enforcement.
 Services provided are voluntary and include safety planning, peer counseling, crisis case management, information and referral, and group facilitation.
-This position is an on-call and after hours’ position (primarily in the evenings and on weekends).
+All services are provided within the context of trauma-informed approach.
+This position involves both on-call and in-office responsibilities.

 KNOWLEDGE AND SKILLS REQUIRED